jankosk/demo-energy-consumption-forecasting-pipeline/tutorials/local-deployment/README.md

 # Local deployment guide

-Guide with step-by-step instructions for local deployment.
+Guide with step-by-step instructions for local deployment, configuration and testing of the different components of the platform.

 ## Steps